doc4d/docs/docs/ViewPro/method-list.md

 |---|---|---|
 |reset |Object|True to reset the sheet's contents before loading the new context, False (default) otherwise.|
 |autoGenerateColumns|Object| Only used when data is a collection.
 True (default) to specify that columns must be generated automatically when the data context is bound.
 In this case, the following rules apply: <ul><li>If *dataColl* is a collection of objects, attribute names are used as column titles (see example 2).</li><li>If *dataColl* contains subcollections of scalar values, each subcollection defines the values in a row (see example 3).
 The first subcollection determines how many columns are created.</li></ul>|

-> In subcollections of scalar values, a time value must be passed as an attribute inside an object.
-See the description of [VP SET VALUES](#vp-set-values) for more details.

 In *sheetIndex*, pass the index of the sheet that will receive the data context.
 If no index is passed, the context is applied to the current sheet.